alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 ## Quick start guide

-Each register has an open, RESTful API which you can use to access the data in the register.
+### Generate an API key

+[Create your API key](https://www.registers.service.gov.uk/api_users/new) and fill in the requested information.
+Your API key will be displayed and emailed to you.

+Your API key can be used for all registers.

+### Authenticate with your API key

+You should include your key in all requests using the `Authorization` header:

+`curl https://country.register.gov.uk/record/GB.json --header "Authorization: YOUR-API-KEY-HERE"`

-### Find the base URL for the register(s) you want to use.
+### Find the base URL for register(s)

 Find the base URL for each register on its API inspector.
 For example, the API inspector for the `local-authority-eng` register is located at `https://local-authority-eng.register.gov.uk/`.